The Battle of Assaye

 Major General Arthur Wellesley’s (later the Duke of Wellington) important defeat

-of the Mahratta army, opening the way for the British conquest of Central India
+the Mahratta army, opening the way for the British conquest of Central India

 War: Second Mahratta War

 Combatants: An army of British and Indian sepoy troops from the Madras Presidency against an army of the Mahratta Confederacy.

 General Arthur Wellesley leads the 1st Battalion of the 12th Madras Native Infantry at the Battle of Assaye on 23rd September 1803: picture by J.C.
 Stadler